Skip To Content

 Protect medically vulnerable participants Better ability to build rapport/assess credibility

-Perhaps the most compelling reason to continue to take depositions remotely, even post-pandemic, is cost.
+The most compelling reason to continue to take depositions remotely is cost.
 Remote removes all travel costs, and attorneys find they can conduct more depositions in a short amount of time.
-Susman Godfrey trial lawyer Andres C. Healy’s team conducted 15 virtual depositions in one three-week span due to Covid-19 and found that they reduced costs by up to one-third.
+Susman Godfrey trial lawyer Andres C. Healy’s team conducted 15 virtual depositions in one three-week span and found that they reduced costs by up to one-third.
 As we all know once your clients get used to these kinds of cost reductions it can be difficult to go back.
-Going remote with your depositions can also speed up discovery schedules by reducing scheduling conflicts with the other side.

 On the other hand, nothing beats an in-person deposition for critical witnesses in bet-the-company cases or if you’ve got an adversarial opposing counsel and have concerns about witness coaching.
 Many attorneys also report that they can build rapport and assess credibility more easily in person.
 And of course, the possibility of computer glitches goes way down – if you have a witness who struggles with technology or internet connectivity then in-person should be considered.
 Another situation where being in-person is preferable is when a witness requires an interpreter.
 A deposition can certainly be taken remotely with an interpreter but it is preferable to be in person in this situation.
 Lengthy depositions are also better done in person – no one wants to sit on a videoconference for 7 hours a day, it is just too exhausting.